MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdGroupBuilder.md

 ### Arguments
 |Name|Type|Description|
 |-|-|-
-endDate|string|The date when you want ads in the ad group to start serving.
+endDate|string|The date to start serving ads.
 Specify the date in the form, YYYYMMDD.

 ### Returns
 |Type|Description|